nightbloo/nb3bot/README.md

 COOLDOWN=number # [OPTIONAL] Number for per user cooldown (in seconds).
 Default is 30

 # Roulette
-ROULETTE_PRICE=number    # Number of props an user needs to join a roulette.
+ROULETTE_PRICE=number    # [OPTIONAL] Number of props an user needs to join a roulette.
+Default is 3.
-ROULETTE_DURATION=number # Number in seconds the roulette lasts.
+ROULETTE_DURATION=number # [OPTIONAL] Number in seconds the roulette lasts.
+Default is 60.
+ROULETTE_DURATION=number # [OPTIONAL] Number in minutes the cooldown for the roulette lasts.
+Default is 60.
 ROULETTE_RESET=anything  # [OPTIONAL] If it's set (to anything) roulette cooldown will reset on BOT boot.

 # Redis Database